Admission to Alumapalooza is Free.

 - Web: Click here

-Admission to the Lancaster Earth Angel Super Cruise In is $5 per person and $5 parking.
-Evening concert is extra.
+Admission to the Lancaster Earth Angel Super Cruise In is approx. $5/person and $5 parking (The evening concert has an additional fee).

-- Location: (Map It) Fairfield Fairgrounds at 157 East Fair Ave in Lancaster, Ohio
+- Location: (Map It) Fairfield County Fairgrounds at 157 East Fair Ave in Lancaster, Ohio

 - Phone: 866-611-2645 or 740-654-5929